Religious and ethnic tensions have bubbled to the surface in Myanmar, also known as Burma, with deadly consequences.

 Who are the Rohingyas?

-But even the origins of the word Rohingya, and how they came to be in Burma, are controversial with some historians saying the group dates back centuries and others saying it only emerged as a campaigning force last century.
+But even the origins of the word Rohingya, and how they came to be in Myanmar, are controversial with some historians saying the group dates back centuries and others saying it only emerged as a campaigning force last century.

 The Burmese government says they are relatively recent migrants from the Indian sub-continent.
 As a result, the country's constitution does not include them among indigenous groups qualifying for citizenship.